-If the sensor is suspected of being problematic, a quick visual inspection in many cases will identify the problem.
+If the sensor is suspected of being the source of problems, a quick visual inspection in many cases will identify the problem.
 If nothing can be seen, a few electrical tests using a digital multimeter can be performed to determine if the sensor is faulty.
 Some of these tests can be performed with the sensor either in or out of the process stream.